1,000+ Opportunities

 Grantable helps you assess fit, draft narratives, and track deadlines — so you can submit stronger applications, faster.
 Apply with Grantable Learn more

-Based on current listing details, eligibility includes: Community-based organizations serving communities of color in Kentucky with BIPOC leadership on staff and board; organizations cannot require sobriety for service access.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community-based organizations serving communities of color in Kentucky with BIPOC leadership on staff and board; organizations cannot require sobriety for service access.
+Confirm the full requirements in the official notice before applying.